fortify-presales/InsecureRestAPI/README.md

 ## Overview

-_IWA-API-Node_ is an insecure [NodeJS](https://nodejs.org/)/[ExpressJS](https://expressjs.com/) REST API for use in Fortify demonstrations.
+_IWA-JavaScript_ is an insecure JavaScript web application for use in Fortify demonstrations.
 It includes some examples of bad  and insecure code - which can be found using static and dynamic application security testing tools such as those provided by [Fortify by OpenText](https://www.microfocus.com/en-us/cyberres/application-security).

-The application is intended to provide the backend functionality of a typical "online pharmacy", including purchasing Products (medication) and requesting Services (prescriptions, health checks etc).
+The application is intended to provide the functionality of a typical "online pharmacy", including purchasing Products (medication) and requesting Services (prescriptions, health checks etc).

 *Please note: the application should not be used in a production environment!*